 Notice the use of pop-ups on their homepage as well.
 Non-intrusive right?
 This is a great way to get the same value out of a pop-up without off-putting your customer.
 Banners are a great way to have the same effect as well.

-High quality photography and in depth photography will be crucial to your award winning website design.
-Especially when it comes to ecommerce, product photography is king.
+High-quality photography and in depth photography will be crucial to your award-winning website design.
+Especially when it comes to e-commerce, the e-commerce product photography is king.
 People want to know what they are buying, and a lot of people want every inch covered.
 Think about using intuitive and interactive design cues like hover-able elements to accomplish this.

 What they did right: Custom illustration and custom imagery.
 Great use of popping color schemes.